ElectionDataAnalysis/electiondata/README.md

 _Documentation under construction_

 # Funding
-Funding provided October 2019 - September 2020 by the National Science Foundation, Award #1936809, "EAGER: Data Science for Election Verification"
+Funding provided October 2019 - April 2021 by the National Science Foundation
+ * Award #1936809, "EAGER: Data Science for Election Verification"
+ * Award #2027089, "RAPID: Election Result Anomaly Detection for 2020"

 # License
 See [LICENSE.md](./LICENSE.md)

-#General note
- The word 'state' includes also the District of Columbia and the five major US territories: Puerto Rico, American Samoa, the US Virgin Islands, the Northern Mariana Islands and Guam.

-## Nota bene
- * leading and trailing whitespace is stripped from values in each datafile
- * munger & munger v. datafile review is still rough.
-When in doubt, start over
- * in `cdf_tables.txt` use same formula for `Office` and `CandidateContest`
+# Overview
+This repository hopes to provide reliable tools for consolidation and analysis of raw election results from the most reliable sources -- the election agencies themselves.
+ * Consolidation: can take as input election results files from a wide variety of sources and loads the data into the [common data format](https://github.com/usnistgov/ElectionResultsReporting) from the National Institute of Standards and Technology (NIST)
+ * Export: creates tab-separated flat export files of results sets rolled up to any desired intermediate geography (e.g., by county, or by congressional district)
+ * Analysis: provides a variety of analysis tools

+[//]: # "TODO keep this up to date"
+ * Visualization: provides a variety of visualization tools.

+[//]: # "TODO keep this up to date"

-## How to run the app
+# How to run the app
-***
+[//]: # "TODO keep this up to date"

 ## Environment
 ### Database
+The system runs out of the box with a postgresql database; to use other varieties of SQL, you will need to modify the routines in the `dbr_routines` module.

-You will need access to a postgresql database, with your login credentials stored in a file.
+Store your login credentials stored in a file.
 Contents of that file should be:
 ```
 [postgresql]
 host=<url for your postgresql server>